hypernumbers/hypernumbers-manual/contents/vixo-functions/social-media-and-web-integration/google-buynow.rst

 ================= =============================================================
 Argument          Description
 ================= =============================================================
-``Merchant``      Your Google Merchant ID.
-You need to register with Google
-                  Checkout to get one of these.

-                  **If Google asks you to validate your website, get in touch with us...**

 ``Currency``      A currency that Google accepts payments in.
 The currency
                   code is one of the following ISO 4217 currency descriptons: